jm24travelz/GET/README.md

 2.&nbsp;How does our project connect to ideas you have learned in this module?

 <p align="justify">Personally, I feel that the most obvious connection would have to be the conversion from Bits to Atoms.
-The proximity sensor will send out a pulse and based on what it has received, it will be able to gauge the distance between the car and the washing bay.
-This result would help to trigger the rest of the proceeding car washing operations.
-It builts on to the application of Physical Computing in week 7 where the lectures and tutorials talked and show about how it is an interactive physical system using software and hardware that has the ability to sense and response to the analog world. </p>
+This idea could be demonstrated within the project, where the use of “Bits” refers to the detection of distance between the car and the washing bay via the proximity sensor, which sends a pulse.
+Based on the information received, the result would help to trigger the rest of the proceeding car washing operations.
+The “Atom” side of the project would demonstrate the physical simulation of the washing process via the 3 servo motors used in the system.
+In addition, it builts on to the application of Physical Computing in week 7 where the lectures and tutorials talked and show about how it is an interactive physical system using software and hardware that has the ability to sense and response to the analog world.  </p>
 <p align="justify">Furthermore, our project also touches on that aspect using Arduino.
 Arduino is a popular open source physical computing method consisting of a microcontroller board, sensors and a language which is used for the board’s programming. </p>
 <p align="justify">Another element that was covered in the lectures was Visual Rhetoric.
 In our project, we applied that using different colours of the LED which were implemented to direct drivers in and out of the washing bay by informing them of the current occupancy. </p>